We are pleased that as a Board we have adopted the Charity Commission’s Code of Governance and are working to adopt its principles in practice.

 Richard Hopkins (Chair of Board)

-Richard was invited to become a Trustee and member of the Board of the Friends Centre with a view to assisting with financial decisions, management and governance and is the Chair of the Friends Centre’s Finance, Staffing & Property Committee.
+Richard was invited to become a Trustee and member of the Board of the Friends Centre with a view to assisting with financial decisions, management and governance and was the Chair of the Friends Centre’s Finance, Staffing & Property Committee, until he became Chair of the Board in September 2017.
 Richard is a chartered accountant and spent 26 years as a partner in Mazars LLP – an international practice – where he was an audit partner and undertook corporate finance and forensic assignments.
 The practice had many charities – and educational establishments – as its clients.

 Richard has also served as a member of the Corporation of City College, Brighton and Hove including stints as its Vice Chair and Chair of its Finance Committee and has also been Co Chair of the Friends Centre’s Board.
 He has also held appointments with Sussex Alcohol Advice Service, Sussex Rugby Football Union and Hove RFC.

 Alan Jenkins (Chair of Quality Improvement Committee and member Finance, Property & Staffing Committee)

 Alan Jenkins has been a Trustee and Board member for 20 years including spells as Vice Chair and Co Chair of the Friends Centre’s Board of Trustees.
 He continues in his role as Chair of the Quality Improvement Group.
 Formerly Principal of Varndean College (1988-2006), Alan then worked as an education consultant with a particular focus on 16-19 ‘value added’ as a tool for quality improvement in schools and colleges.
 He is now fully retired.

 A former chairman of Haywards Heath RFC Alan is a committee member of the Sussex Wooden Spoon charity supporting projects in schools and other organisations working with children and young people disadvantaged by their learning difficulties and disabilities.